 Mr. Whalen received a bachelor’s degree with honors from Trinity College and a master’s degree in urban planning from New York University’s Wagner Graduate School of Public Service.
 He serves on the Board of Directors of Living Cities, co-chairs the advisory board of The Resolution Project, a social enterprise accelerator, and is a member of Manhattan Community Board 5.

-Feb 28 2018Blog Post Collaboration: How Businesses Must Lead to Achieve Sustainable Development How does business lead?
-When we think of leadership, we often think of a single, iconic leader.
+Feb 28 2018Blog Post Collaboration: How Businesses Must Lead to Achieve Sustainable Development When we think of leadership, we often think of a single, iconic leader.
 We celebrate leading companies for their bold actions on sustainability risks and opportunities, yet one of the most important ways business leads is through collaboration.
-In the past year, it has become increasingly clear that the world is […] Peder Michael Pruzan-Jorgnesen, Ryan Whalen Jan 23 2017Blog Post Resilient Cities Require Resilient Food Systems To better prepare for the effects of climate change and severe natural disasters, city leaders are prioritizing resilience planning.
+In the past year, it has become increasingly clear that the world is changing fast—and profoundly.
+We […] Peder Michael Pruzan-Jorgnesen, Ryan Whalen Jan 23 2017Blog Post Resilient Cities Require Resilient Food Systems To better prepare for the effects of climate change and severe natural disasters, city leaders are prioritizing resilience planning.
 New research from the Initiative for a Competitive Inner City (ICIC), which was supported by The Rockefeller Foundation, makes a strong case that city leaders should include food systems as part of their resilience planning. […] Kim Zeuli, Ryan Whalen